Swap

 4. Wait for completion

-- The swap protocol processing the trade
+- Protocol Processing — the swap protocol (THORChain, Mayachain, etc.) routing the trade

 Slippage and failed swaps